erikeldridge/app-quality-cookbook/automation/deployment.md

 # Deploy automation

-## Goals

-* Explore rationale
-* Automate deployment

-## Motivation

 Deployment procedures can be complex.
-Automate the process to ease understanding and maintenance, increase determinism, and reduce stress while deploying.
+Automate the process to ease understanding and maintenance, increase determinism, and reduce stress.

+## Prerequisites

+* Heroku
+* Continuous integration

+## Steps

+1. Configure Jenkins to deploy to heroku

 ## Related